 In order to keep that divide from happening, Carey suggests creating a list of five rules and talk opening about what they’re hoping for each rule to achieve.
 This agreement will help prevent one parent constantly undermining the other.
 “Should the couple disagree on the rules they need to continue to discuss them and it may take several conversations where they discuss why it’s important and identify if the reason they feel strongly about it is related to their own childhood and then explain how.
 This will provide the depth necessary for the partner to understand the context of why their partner is so intensely organized around the rule.

-How to Not Undermine Your Spouse When Dealing With Your In-Laws
+When Dealing With Your In-Laws

 When one partner comes from a very close-knit family, there can be friction as they work to please both their spouse and their family as well.
 What tends to happen in such a situation is that the family’s needs may end up coming before their partner’s.
 Plans are made without consulting the spouse, a family member’s feelings are taken into consideration over the spouse, or the partner will resist standing up to the family when their spouse feels wronged.